NeoLorenzo/productivity-pwa/README.md

 # Productivity Tracker PWA

-A minimalist React-based Progressive Web App designed to gamify productivity using customizable rewards, scores, and streaks.
+A minimalist React-based Progressive Web App designed to help you find a healthy, sustainable balance between focused work and guilt-free leisure.

 ---